MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m1-exercise-implement-create-manage-text-files.md

 - Write to a text file using CSV formatted strings.
 - Read a CSV formatted text string from a file.
-- Append a CSV formatted text string to the end of an exiting text file.
+- Append a CSV formatted text string to the end of an existing text file.

 Use the following steps to complete this section of the exercise: